The Communist Manifesto: Manuscript

+Final version

 In all, the Manifesto was written over a span of 6–7 weeks.
 Although Engels is credited as co-author, the final version was penned exclusively by Marx.
 Laski infers from the January ultimatum letter that the Communist League considered Marx to be the principal draftsman and that Engels was merely their agent, imminently replaceable.
 Engels himself wrote in a preface to the 1883 German edition: "The basic thought running through the Manifesto [...] belongs solely and exclusively to Marx".
 While Laski does not disagree, he suggests that Engels underplays his own contribution with characteristic modesty, and notes the "close resemblance between its substance and that of the [Principles of Communism]".
 Moreover, Laski says that while writing the Manifesto, Marx was borrowing from the "joint stock of ideas" he developed with Engels, "a kind of intellectual bank account upon which either could draw freely".
 Anthony Arnove also believes that "the kernel of the Manifesto" can be found in the Principles of Communism, and that Marx's real task "was to translate this catechism into the form of a manifesto, with more historical narrative and greater rhetorical force."

+Influences

+Marx and Engels' political influences were wide-ranging, reacting to and taking inspiration from German idealist philosophy, French socialism, and English and Scottish political economy.
+Scholars have argued that The Communist Manifesto owes a debt to literary authors.
+Christopher N. Warren makes the case that the writings of John Milton influenced Marx and Engels: "Looking back on Milton's era, Marx saw a historical dialectic founded on inspiration in which freedom of the press, republicanism, and revolution were closely joined".
+In Specters of Marx, Jacques Derrida connects the ghost haunting Hamlet in William Shakespeare's play to the metaphor of communism haunting Europe, and Derrida cites the Act I line from Hamlet, "Time is out of joint", as indicative of the instability and injustice in Europe that the Manifesto was depicting.
+Historians of 19th-century reading habits have confirmed that Marx and Engels read these authors, and it is known that Marx loved Shakespeare in particular.

+The Manifesto also references the "revolutionary" antibourgeois social criticism of Thomas Carlyle, whom Engels had read as early as May 1843.